akostrik/general-culture/docker.md

 `exit` detach from your container, the container stops

 ### Example 2
-`$ docker run -it -v public:/var/www/public ubuntu:22.04`
+`docker run -it -v public:/var/www/public ubuntu:22.04`
-* starts a new container
 * attaches your terminal to it (-it)
 * a volume `public` is mounted to /var/www/public inside the container